rock-lab/nusg_paper_2023/README.md

 # nusG paper
 Repository containing the code and methods for Eckartt & Delbeau et al. 2024

+## Code
-Below is a short legend describing the main files, followed by example running the code:
+Below is a short legend describing the main files, followed by examples running the code:

 #### vulnerability_modeling_tools.R
 R code with functions useful for running the vulnerability analysis.